you can take the Red pill today, and then you no longer care about Blue or Orange pills.

 Mozilla looks set to release Firefox 4 on 22 March, unless developers encounter any nasty bugs in their final tests.
 The open source outfit's Damon Sicore confirmed yesterday that the Release Candidate build of Firefox 4 that Mozilla pushed out last week is likely to be the final test version of the browser.
-"Firefox 4 RC1 has …
+"Firefox 4 RC1 …

 you can take the Red pill today, and then you no longer care about Blue or Orange pills.